selinadeng/ethereum-lab2/README.md

 5) In Remix, click on "Compile NameValue.sol" on the left sidebar.
 Once compilation is complete, view the ABI.
 The ABI or Application Binary Interface is a machine readable description of the public features of the contract.
 With this machine readable description, the right tools can assist in making calls on the remote procedure.
-You might also take a peek at the Bytecode.
+You might also take a peek at the bytecode.
 This is the code that we want to deploy to Ganache.
 It is the compiled Solidity code.

 6) Click the "Deploy and run transactions" icon on the left sidebar.
 The default environment is set to "Javascript VM".
 The NameValue.sol contract can be tested in Remix using the Javascript VM environment.
 However, the Javascript VM environment is only used for local testing.
 In this lab we will be using a Web3 Provider that allows us to connect to a running node.
 In this case, we want to connect to Ganache.